Paul, Silvanus, and Timothy, To the church of the Thessalonians in God the Father and the Lord Jesus Christ: Grace to you and peace.

 "Woe to you, blind guides, who say, 'Whoever swears by the sanctuary is bound by nothing, but whoever swears by the gold of the sanctuary is bound by the oath.'
 You blind fools!
 For which is greater, the gold or the sanctuary that has made the gold sacred?
 And you say, 'Whoever swears by the altar is bound by nothing, but whoever swears by the gift that is on the altar is bound by the oath.'
 How blind you are!
 For which is greater, the gift or the altar that makes the gift sacred?
 So whoever swears by the altar, swears by it and by everything on it; and whoever swears by the sanctuary, swears by it and by the one who dwells in it; and whoever swears by heaven, swears by the throne of God and by the one who is seated upon it."

-Paul's first letter to the Thessalonians is the oldest Christian document we possess.
-We know that it was written by Paul about the year 50, twenty years after the death and resurrection of Jesus, and twenty years before the writing of Mark's gospel, which is the first gospel to be written.
-The first note that is struck in this letter, the earliest Christian document, is one of thanksgiving.
-Paul thanks God for the church in Thessalonica, 'we thank God for you all', mentioning in particular their hope and love and - most importantly - their steadfastness in the faith.
+The first letter to the Thessalonians is the oldest Christian document we have.
+We know that it was written by St Paul about the year 50, twenty years after the death and resurrection of Jesus, and twenty years before Mark wrote his gospel, the first of our four gospels.
+The letter opens on a note of joy and thanksgiving.
+Paul thanks God for the church in Thessalonica, mentioning in particular their hope and love and - most importantly - their steadfastness in the faith.